digitallawyer/openlegaldictionary/_definitions/acting.md

 ---
 title: Acting
 permalink: "/definitions/acting.html"
-body: A term employed to designate a locum tenens who ls performing the duties of an office to which he does not himself claim title; e. g., “Acting Supervising Archl-tect.”
+body: A term employed to designate a locum tenens who is performing the duties of an office to which he does not himself claim title; e. g., “Acting Supervising Archl-tect.”
   Fraser v.
 United States, 16 Ct Cl.
-514. An acting executor ls one who assumes to act as executor for a decedent, not being the executor legally appointed or the executor in fact Morse v.
+514. An acting executor is one who assumes to act as executor for a decedent, not being the executor legally appointed or the executor in fact Morse v.
 Allen, 99 Mich.
 303, 58 N. W. 327.
-An acting trustee is one who takes upon himself to perform some or all of the trusts mentloned ln a wlll.
+An acting trustee is one who takes upon himself to perform some or all of the trusts mentloned in a wlll.
   Sharp v.
 Sharp, 2 Barn.
 A Aid.
 415
 published_at: '2018-07-07'
 layout: post